 Credit Bureau C: 800

-Where a co-signer can be more helpful is if they earns a significant monthly income and have relatively low debt expense.
+Where a co-signer can also be helpful is if they earn a significant monthly income and have relatively low debt expense.
 With standard mortgage underwriting, when you apply for a mortgage with a co-signer, their monthly gross income is added to your monthly gross income to determine the mortgage you can afford.
 On the other hand, their monthly debt expense -- including their monthly mortgage or rent payment -- is added to your debt figure.

 The higher your combined monthly gross income relative to your combined monthly debt payments, the higher the mortgage amount you qualify for.
 The example below demonstrates the benefits of applying for a mortgage with a co-signer.
 This example assumes a 30 year fixed rate mortgage with a 4.000% mortgage rate.

 Combined Monthly Debt Payments: $800

 This example demonstrates how a co-signer can potentially enable you to qualify for a higher mortgage amount but also highlights the importance of the co-signer’s financial profile.
 All of the co-signer’s monthly debt payments are added to your debt payments to determine the loan you can afford.
 If your co-signer has too much debt relative to their income -- such as a high mortgage or monthly rent payment -- she or he may actually reduce the mortgage you qualify for.